tqec/topologiq/README.md

 ## Pending
 Everything is pending, but below a list of highest priorities:
-- Add health checks to outcomes to avoid undetected errors.
 - Improve PyZX support.
-- Add better documentation.
+- Detter documentation.
-- Add detailed example sheets.
+- More example notebooks.
-- Enable automatic selection and variation of hyperparameters.
-- Improve run-times.
+- Improve run-times further.

 ## License
 This repository is open source software.
 All code in the repository is under an Apache 2.0 license.